ZhengguanLi/approximate-trajectory-partitioning/README.md

 # approximate-trajectory-partitioning

-This project implements the approximate trajectory partitioning algorithm on the paper *Trajectory Clustering: A Partition-and-Group Framework.
+This project implements the approximate trajectory partitioning algorithm on the paper: *Trajectory Clustering: A Partition-and-Group Framework.
 Lee, Jae-Gil; Han, Jiawei; Whang, Kyu-Young*

 ## Usage